ahmedsalim91/pelnabantai/readme.md

 - Stable internet connection
 - Proper Instagram credentials (if applicable)
 - Google Chrome Must be installed
-- chromedriver.exe must be placed at C:/
+- chromedriver.exe path must be entered in paths.json
-- Put galis.json and temp.json in the same folder as the PB-insta tool
+- Put galis.json and temp.json in the same folder as the PB-insta tool and enter the path of these files in paths.json

 ## Disclaimer
 This tool is intended for educational and personal use only.
 Use it responsibly and ensure compliance with Instagram's terms of service.